 Commonly thought of as a mini GDPR, the CCPA has several unique features that separate it from its European counterpart.
 The CCPA goes slightly beyond the definitions of GDPR in that it protects data that can be “reasonably linked, directly or indirectly, with a particular consumer or household,” rather than simply the user’s information itself.
 And, much like GDPR, the CCPA grants several new rights for denizens of California

-New rights under the California Consumer Protection Act
+New rights under the California Consumer Privacy Act

 |Right to know||What information is being collected, whether it’s being shared, and with whom|